oliverjohnw/nba-grad-project/README.md

   * within each year, Logistic Regression, Random Forest, Support Vector Machine, and Naive Bayes are fit
   * within each year, Logistic Regression, Random Forest, Support Vector Machine are subject to hyperparameter optimization via Random Search and Bayesian Methods

-- workflow.R: a script designed to show the data construction process, with the year 2019 being shown as an example
+- `workflow.R`: a script designed to show the data construction process, with the year 2019 being shown as an example

+# NBA and programming background

+This code assumes the user is familiar with both R and Rmarkdown, and Python and Jupyter Notebooks.
+Further, the user may benefit with knowledge of supervised classification models, including such models of Logistic Regression, Random Forest, Support Vector Machine, and Naive Bayes.
+The user may benefit from learning NBA box score statistics and rules.

+# Acknowledgments

+I would like to thank my graduate advisor, Dr. Sherwin Toribio, for providing guidance and strucuture throughout this project.